ibm-cloud-docs/openwhisk/prep.md

 Before you create an action, get your .NET Core code ready.
 {: shortdesc}

 The .NET Core runtime is deprecated.
-There is no relacement.
+There is no replacement.
 Instead, you must migrate to a different runtime.
 {: deprecated}

 ### Structuring .NET Core code